About

 Freshly baked hot cross buns from the oven

-Use a stand mixer.
-This dough is sticky, so it’s easier to knead with a stand mixer.
-You can also knead the dough in a bread machine, but will need to shape, proof and bake separately.
+• This dough is sticky, so it’s easier to knead with a stand mixer.
+You can also knead the dough in a bread machine, but will need to shape, proof, and bake separately.

-Try not to use too much flour when shaping the dough – The more flour you use to keep the dough from sticking to your hand, the more flour you incorporate into the dough.
+• Try not to use too much flour when shaping the dough.
+The more flour you use to keep the dough from sticking to your hands, the more flour you incorporate into the dough.
 This can result in tough, dense hot cross buns.

 You can shape the dough ahead of time.

-Once you have shaped the dough into buns (without a previous overnight proofing), they can be placed on the baking tray and then kept in the fridge overnight.
+Once you have shaped the dough into buns, they can be placed on the baking tray and kept in the fridge overnight.
 Make sure the baking tray is wrapped well with plastic wrap to prevent the dough from drying out.
+This works best if your previous overnight proof was 12 hours or less.

-The following morning, let them return to room temperature, and proof until the buns are making contact with each other (about doubled in size), and then proceed with the recipe.
+The following morning, let them return to room temperature, and then let them proof until doubled in size before baking.

 A chocolate chip hot cross bun on a small white plate in the foreground, with coffee and more buns in the background.